Maya the Bee: The Golden Orb: Plot

 Chomp knows about Maya and Willy and follows Flip and Miss Cassandra to find Maya and Willy while Crawley stays behind.
-Arnie and Barney complain about their hatred of spiky trees with Maya joining in until they found Loggy Hollow, but they were caught by the beetles again.
-Maya and Willy found a wanted poster and Willy is ready to give up.
-They argued until they saw Smoosh disappeared.
-Maya throws a ball then grabs Smoosh and quickly flies away, she then found Willy, Arnie and Barney, until the beetles came back.
-They quickly rode on a leaf to get away until Rumba is caught in the river and needs saving quickly.
+Arnie and Barney complain about their hatred of spiky trees with Maya joining in until they find Loggy Hollow, but they are caught by the beetles again.
+Maya and Willy find a wanted poster and Willy is ready to give up.
+They argue until they see that Smoosh disappeared.
+Maya throws a ball then grabs Smoosh and quickly flies away, she then finds Willy, Arnie and Barney, until the beetles come back again.
+They quickly ride on a leaf to get away until Rumba is caught in the river and needs saving quickly.
 Maya and Willy reconcile their arguments and decide to take Smoosh back to Greenleaf.
-Until Bumbulus, Henchie, and Boof blocks their path and sends them to a dark cave where they can't escape.
+Bumbulus, Henchie, and Boof block their path and send them to a dark cave where they cannot escape.

-Maya becomes crestfallen when she realizes that they have failed their mission until Miss Cassandra, Flip and Chomp arrive to rescue them.
+Maya becomes crestfallen when she realises that they have failed their mission until Miss Cassandra, Flip and Chomp arrive to rescue them.
 Rumba make amends with Maya and Willy and they warn the ants of Greenleaf about Bumbulus' plan to dispose of Greenleaf and the only way to stop him is to sing a little song.
-Then a bird arrives and the fight began.
-Bumbulus was inside when Willy appeared.
-When the sun finally rises, they join together into a huge spider in the shadow, scaring away the birds.
-Afterwards, Maya and Willy reunite and Smoosh finally says Maya’s name.
-Bumbulus apologizes for his selfishness and Bonsai Peak is saved, thus protecting it from further threats.
-Maya and Willy are returned to the hive and the Queen congratulates them for their journey and decides to not separate them, and thus the spring festival finally now begins.
+Then a bird arrives and the fight begins.
+Bumbulus is inside when Willy appears.
+When the sun finally rises, they join together into a huge shadow spider, scaring away the birds just seconds before the boom bugs are eaten.
+Afterwards, Maya and Willy reunite and Smoosh finally says Maya's name.
+Bumbulus apologizes for his selfishness, finally sees Rumba as an "amazing tracker", Rumba says the ants and beetles work in peace and build a new colony, and Bonsai Peak is saved, thus protecting it from further threats.
+Maya and Willy return to the hive and the Queen congratulates them for their journey and decides to not separate them, and thus the spring festival finally now begins.